The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Technical Proofs

-Next we establish bound for each disturbance term on the right hand side of \eqref{e:zn-acc-sum}.
-The bound (i) in \Cref{t:tight-noise-l4} is far from tight.
-Once we obtain $L_4$ bounds on $\{z_k^{(n)} : n\le k\le w_n \}$, we can expect that the left hand side of (i) will vanish as $n\to\infty$.
+Next we establish bound for each disturbance term on the right-hand side of~\eqref{e:zn-acc-sum}.
+The bound~(i) in~\Cref{t:tight-noise-l4} is far from tight.
+Once we obtain $L_4$ bounds on $\{z_k^{(n)} : n\le k\le w_n \}$, we can expect that the left-hand side of~(i) will vanish as $n\to\infty$.
 Our immediate goal is only to establish $L_4$ bounds.